akashbyldd-1/gen-ai/theory/0-ai-glossary.md

 ### **L**

 * **LangChain**:
   A framework to build AI apps with features like memory, agents, and chaining multiple tools/models together.
+Ready made building blocks for llm.

 * **LLM (Large Language Model)**:
   A deep learning model like Claude or GPT that understands and generates text.